-In 1985 we moved into a couple of studios in Regents College where we started running The London Theatre Program in partnership with Sarah Lawrence College, a relationship that exists to this day.
+In 1985 we moved into part of Regent’s College where, in 1988, we started running The London Theatre Program in partnership with Sarah Lawrence College.

-Norman Ayrton who had been at Juilliard, became the Dean of BADA and remained in the post for 11 years.
-We created an excellent Faculty to teach the core program modules and we were able to persuade leading actors and directors of British Theatre to come and give Master Classes for the BADA Students in London and Oxford.
-This is a tradition that remains at the heart of BADA and continues today.
+Norman Ayrton, who had been on the faculty at Juilliard, became the Dean of BADA and remained in the post for 11 years.
+We created an excellent Faculty to teach the core program modules and we were able to persuade leading actors and directors of British theatre to come and give Master Classes for the BADA students in London and Oxford.
+This is a tradition that remains at the heart of BADA today.

-We later moved to Cecil Sharp House, close to Regent’s Park for the next eleven years.
-Then, in 1996 Ian Wooldridge became our Dean and we moved the London Theatre Program and BADA offices to our current home in the beautiful building of Gloucester Gate.
+In 1990 we moved to Cecil Sharp House, close to Regent’s Park.
+Then, in 1996, Ian Wooldridge became our Dean and in 2001 we moved the London Theatre Program and BADA offices to our current home in the beautiful building at Gloucester Gate.